2021–22 Palestinian local elections

 On 11 December 2021, local elections were held in Palestine.
 154 towns and villages in the West Bank voted in municipal polls in the first phase, but there were no elections in the Gaza Strip.
 On 26 March 2022, municipal elections were held in 73 localities of West Bank.

 Background

 On 6 September, the Palestinian Authority decided to hold the elections for the West Bank and the Gaza Strip.
 The Central Elections Commission announced that they would take place in two phases.
 The first phase was scheduled to be held on 11 December 2021 for 387 municipalities and village councils in West Bank and Gaza, with elections in 90 other localites to be held later.
-It however stated that the elections in Gaza could only be held if Hamas gave political approval for it.
+It stated that the elections in Gaza could only be held if Hamas gave political approval for it.

 The elections took place amid a tense atmosphere between Fatah and Hamas over the postponement of more major elections that were also scheduled for 2021.
 It was also reported that voters were angry with the postponement of the presidential election and the legislative election by President Mahmoud Abbas.
 Hamas announced that it would boycott the elections unless the Palestinian Authority agreed to hold the general elections as well.
 As it barred the elections from taking place in Gaza, the elections there were postponed to the second phase which was scheduled for 26 March 2022 in 66 councils.
 As a result, the first phase was scheduled to be held only in West Bank.

 Voter registration for the first phase of the elections opened on 3 October 2021 and closed on 7 October.
 A total of 702,000 citizens were registered as being eligible for voting.
 Registration for candidates began on 26 October and concluded on 4 November.
 The electoral campaigning began on 27 November and concluded on 9 December.
 61 localities where no elections were held in the first phase were included in the second phase, bringing the total to 127 localities including 25 in the Gaza Strip.
 Elections were not scheduled to be held in refugee camps in West Bank or East Jerusalem.
 Hamas in January 2022 again prohibited holding the elections in Gaza.
 Voter registration for the second phase began on 8 January and concluded on 12 January.
 A total of 787,000 voters were registered.
 The registration for candidates in the second phase was opened on 8 February and concluded on 17 February.
 The campaigning period began on 12 March and concluded on 24 March.